 I probably should have held off until December to post this because it’s the perfect “cookie exchange” cookie, but I’m not that patient and life is short.
-Plus, this recipe is perfect for fall when my favorite nuts are in season.
+Plus, Date Nut Chocolate Chip Meringues are perfect for fall when my favorite nuts are in season.

 Of course if you live somewhere where different nuts are in season, use those.
 In Italy, they make a similar version of these with hazelnuts.
 The Italian cookie is called Brutti ma Buoni aka “Ugly But Good”, but I wouldn’t call these ugly.
 Let’s just say they have character.
 What they are is very, very chewy.
 Mine were even chewier than expected but I kind of liked the contrast of chewy dates with the crispy light meringue and crunchy pecans.
 They also seem to keep well, as I’ve been storing mine in a tin on the counter and they taste just as good on day 3 as day 1.

 - 3/4 cup dark chocolate chips

 - Preheat oven to 300 degrees F. and Line two baking sheets with parchment paper.